Tamsyn Challenger is a multi-disciplinary artist.

 Her gender-political work '400 Women' took five years to create and addressed issues of mortality and the capacity of art to imagine the dead, sexual violence and trauma.
 Challenger’s central aim was to re-personalise the individual from the statistic.
 The ‘400’ exhibition opened in 2010 at a site-specific space in East London and the installation went on to feature on BBC 2’s Review Show, Mexico TV, Nieuwsuur in the Netherlands and continues to be written about internationally.

-Between 2012-13 she was in residence at Beaconsfield Contemporary in Vauxhall where she developed the installation 'Monoculture'.
+Between 2012-13 she was in residence at Beaconsfield Gallery in Vauxhall where she developed the installation 'Monoculture'.
 The work explored the 'selfie' portrait, sexuality and self-representation in an age of social media tying it to the effects of cultural homogeneity.
-She drew parallels with the hidden controls imposed on a so-called free environment like the Internet by conflating these ideas with so-called 'cash crops' and CCD (colony collapse disorder) in bee colonies.
+She drew parallels with the hidden controls imposed on a so-called free environment like the Internet by conflating these ideas with 'cash crops' and CCD (colony collapse disorder) in bee colonies.
 This work was recommended by the Contemporary Art Society and described in the New Scientist as 'mesmerising and horrifying in equal measure'.
-It was shown again with the Edinburgh Art Festival in 2014 with new performance work ‘Twitter Chorus’.
+It was shown again with the Edinburgh Art Festival in 2014 and included a new performance work ‘Twitter Chorus’.

-Twitter Chorus' was a further development of the ideas behind 'Monoculture' and was voiced for the first time in England in 2015 at the Southbank Centre for Web We Want.
+Twitter Chorus' was a further development of the ideas behind 'Monoculture', voiced for the first time in England in 2015 at the Southbank Centre for Web We Want.
 It has subsequently been performed at the New Hall Art Collection, MEC, Cambridge University with renowned anarchic performance group Gaggle and Fabrica, Brighton.
-In March 2016 this work was staged on a dramatic scale with hundreds of voices from multiple choirs as part of the Chorus Festival, Southbank Centre.
+In March 2016 this work was commissioned and staged on a large scale as part of the Chorus Festival, Southbank Centre, with hundreds of voices from multiple choirs.

 Challenger’s work has been documented in various journals and publications including the Beaconsfield History 'Chronic Epoch' and the protest book 'Let's Start a Pussy Riot' .
 The latter was published in 2013 by Rough Trade Records in collaboration with 'Pussy Riot' and four London-based feminist collectives to raise funds for the trial of ‘Pussy Riot’ members in Russia.